subhrapattnaik/Python-class-118/README.md

 Clustering: Clustering is a method of grouping the objects into clusters such that objects with most similarities remains into a group and has less or no similarities with the objects of another group.
 Cluster analysis finds the commonalities between the data objects and categorizes them as per the presence and absence of those commonalities.

+clustering or cluster analysis is an unsupervised learning problem.
+It is often used as a data analysis technique for discovering interesting patterns in data, such as groups of customers based on their behavior.